slanglab/phrasemachine/README.md

     print phrasemachine.get_phrases(text)
     {'counts': Counter({'social security': 1, 'barack obama': 1})}

-For detailed technical discussion, see our paper: [Bag of What?](http://brenocon.com/handler2016phrases.pdf) By default, this package uses the (FilterFSA, k=8, SimpleNP) method from the paper.
+(For detailed technical discussion, see our paper: [Bag of What?](http://brenocon.com/handler2016phrases.pdf) By default, this package uses the (FilterFSA, k=8, SimpleNP) method from the paper).

 #### Installation